Collaborative Research Centre SFB 953: “Synthetic Carbon Allotropes”

 SFB 953: Constitution and Structure

-The SFB 953 ‘Synthetic Carbon Allotropes’ is structured in three research areas and two scientific central projects.
+The SFB 953 ‘Synthetic Carbon Allotropes’ was structured in three research areas and two scientific central projects.
 Research area A (Synthesis and Functionalization) provides the materials basis of the collaborative research center.
-Both, chemical functionalization of known synthetic carbon allotropes and development of new carbon modifications lie at the forefront.
+Both, chemical functionalization of known synthetic carbon allotropes and development of new carbon modifications lay at the forefront.

-The next level within the process chain is the systematic investigation of the physical and materials properties and the development of concepts for device fabrication.
-This is guaranteed by the close interaction with Research Area B (Electronic, Optical, and Structural Properties), where systems synthesized in Research area A are studied in great detail.
-This highly integrated and interdisciplinary approach of the SFB 953 also necessitates a close connection with Research Area C (Theory).
-Both classical and quantum mechanical calculations provide the basis for an in-depth understanding of reaction mechanisms, stability, electronic and optical properties, and the structural and mechanical properties of synthetic carbon allotropes and their derivatives.
-Moreover, theory provides some of the most valuable design principles for the exploration of hitherto unknown forms of carbon.
-Finally, developing and strengthening fundamental and applied carbon allotrope research requires strong support from highly sophisticated analysis and structural characterization, which is provided by the two scientific central projects of Research Area Z (Characterization/Analysis) on tandem mass spectrometry and high resolution electron microscopy.
-Making use of the latest developments in analysis of carbon materials and advanced instrumentation, like dedicated mass spectrometry and aberration-corrected TEM, the goal of the two Z projects is to contribute to an atomic scale understanding of structure and structure-property relationships of carbon allotropes and related devices.
+The next level within the process chain was the systematic investigation of the physical and materials properties and the development of concepts for device fabrication.
+This was guaranteed by the close interaction with Research Area B (Electronic, Optical, and Structural Properties), where systems synthesized in Research area A were studied in great detail.
+This highly integrated and interdisciplinary approach of the SFB 953 also necessitated a close connection with Research Area C (Theory).
+Both classical and quantum mechanical calculations provided the basis for an in-depth understanding of reaction mechanisms, stability, electronic and optical properties, and the structural and mechanical properties of synthetic carbon allotropes and their derivatives.
+Moreover, theory provided some of the most valuable design principles for the exploration of hitherto unknown forms of carbon.
+Finally, developing and strengthening fundamental and applied carbon allotrope research required strong support from highly sophisticated analysis and structural characterization, which was provided by the two scientific central projects of Research Area Z (Characterization/Analysis) on tandem mass spectrometry and high resolution electron microscopy.
+Making use of the latest developments in analysis of carbon materials and advanced instrumentation, like dedicated mass spectrometry and aberration-corrected TEM, the goal of the two Z projects was to contribute to an atomic scale understanding of structure and structure-property relationships of carbon allotropes and related devices.

 Executive Board of the SFB 953